Develop resiliency by using the best exercises to get stronger and improve balance & agility.

 Finding a chiropractor or physical therapist that offers several therapies is essential because the best results occur when several treatments are combined.
 Also, therapists limited to only 1-2 treatment options tend not to see the whole picture.
 Instead, they apply the same therapy to everyone regardless of the condition.
 Diversity is vital to receiving the highest quality care.

-Dr. O'Guin has taught rehabilitation, myofascial techniques, and advanced biomechanics at Logan University.
+Dr. O'Guin has taught physical therapy and sports rehab, myofascial techniques, and advanced biomechanics at Logan University.
 He and his team utilize leading techniques to relieve pain and promote healing.
 Our manual therapies are used with the intent to restore posture and alignment as well as reflexively enhance muscle activations and movements.

 Third, we check and work on improving core stability.
 The 'Core' is our center of gravity and foundation for all other movements.
 If advanced exercises are attempted before a baseline level of core stability is achieved, there will be delays in progress.